-This Is Spinal Tap - Special Edition Review
+Raphael Pour-Hashemi has reviewed the Region 2 release of This Is Spinal Tap – Special Edition.

 This Is Spinal Tap is a documentary chronicling the ‘loudest English rock band’ Spinal Tap’s tour of America.
 Hosted by interviewer Marty DiBergi, the eighty minute film contains musical numbers from the band’s tour alongside backstage and rehearsal footage, depicting the band discussing musical politics and throwing tantrums over the usual rock-star problems.